11 Things to Do in Verona, Italy + Useful Tips from a Local

 That said, Verona has Juliet’s balcony and while it has nothing to do with any of the original stories (it was built in the 20th century) it’s simply a photo opportunity to take a photo on the balcony or with Juliet’s statue.
 Many visitors have rubbed the foot and breast of the statue for good luck.

-If you decide to spent a few Euros to go up to the balcony you’ll also be able to see a small collection of costumes and furniture from the movie Romeo and Juliet with Leonardo di Caprio.
+If you decide to spend a few Euros to go up to the balcony you’ll also be able to see a small collection of costumes and furniture from the movie Romeo and Juliet with Leonardo di Caprio.

 There’s also Romeo’s house nearby, but it’s simply marked by a sign and isn’t open to the public as it’s a private home close to the Arche Scaligere.
-On its gothic façade you can read an inscription “Oh!
+On its gothic façade, you can read an inscription “Oh!
 Where is Romeo? … I’m not myself.
 I’m not here.
 This isn’t Romeo – he’s somewhere else.“(Act 1, Scene 1).

 Recommended Tours: